-An enabling behavior is an action by a loved one that allows a person with an addiction to alcohol or drugs to keep drinking or using drugs without facing the consequences.
+An enabling behavior is an action by a loved one that allows a person with substance use disorder to keep drinking or using drugs without facing the consequences.

 Enabling might include making excuses, calling in sick, or paying legal fees for the person.
-These actions often can keep the person with an addiction from realizing or admitting that he or she has a problem.
+These actions often can keep the person with substance use disorder from realizing or admitting that he or she has a problem.

 Family members, partners, or friends who act this way are sometimes called "codependent."